theianmay/theianmay/README.md

 ### Hi there 👋, my name is Ian
 I am a **React Native Developer** based in the San Francisco Bay Area
 📱 Building cross‑platform mobile apps with React Native & Expo
-💻 Backed by a strong enterprise IT and systems architecture background
+💻 Backed by strong experience in systems architecture and enterprise IT

 ---